AAShemul/ProjectPress/README.md

 * Lightweight and simple.
 * Beautiful and responsive.
 * Compatible with any WordPress theme.
-* Compatible with any WordPress version (tested up to 6.2.2).
+* Compatible with any WordPress version (tested up to 6.3).
 * Compatible with any browser (tested on Chrome, Firefox, Edge, Safari, and Opera).
 * Compatible with any device (desktop, laptop, tablet, and mobile).
-* Compatible with any operating system (Windows, macOS, iOS, Android, and Linux).

 ## Screenshots